ahmedbakrbebars/Vosita-Project/README.md

 # Vosita-Project
 is test automation project
-with rest assured , java , cucumber , junit
-jenkins as CI platform
+with rest assured , java , cucumber , junit and jenkins as CI platform